 Puppy Love and Puppy Style: Pet Photographer Grace Chon

-Grace Chon’s new book features adorable pictures of dogs before and after their grooming appointments—based on a photo series that went viral in 2016, Puppy Styled is a celebration of Japanese-style grooming, which aims to bring out dogs’ individual features.
+Grace Chon’s book features adorable pictures of dogs before and after their grooming appointments—based on a photo series that went viral, Puppy Styled is a celebration of Japanese-style grooming, which aims to bring out dogs’ individual features.

 And Chon aims to do the same thing—that is, bring out her subjects’ personalities—in her own work.
 So when she discovered Japanese-style dog grooming, she knew she had to do a photo series based on it.
 That series, Hairy, went viral and ended up being shared by publications as diverse as Cosmopolitan and the Weather Channel.
 Chon’s publisher saw potential for a book, so Chon lined up dozens more dogs and spent a few days shooting her charming before-and-after pairs.